Pavan-1997/Azure_DevOps_Test-Plans/README.md

 ### Built-in Reports
 Various built-in reports, such as Progress reports, pipeline test result reports, and Analytics services, aid in result tracking and progress monitoring.

+# Running Tests :running:

+## Options
+- Test Runner: for web and desktop
+- Mark test passed or failed
+- Capture the results